mdminhazulhaq/mdminhazulhaq-YOLO-WDD/README.md

 **Data preparation**
 1. Locate the image and label file of respective datasets in the ‘YOLO-WDD-Dataset’ folder.
 2. Create a directory file for respective datasets that contains the images and their label text files.
-3. Create .data files for both datasets and locate in the ‘cfg’ folder.
-The file contains the following information:
+3. Create a data file to store the dataset path and class names.
+The contents of the data file should look as follows:

 ```
 # Dataset Path
 path: E:\yolov8-gpu\dataset\wood-defect-dataset